remix-run/remix-website/data/posts/lazy-loading-routes.md

 <figcaption class="my-2">The singular JS bundle blocks the parallel data fetches</figcaption>

-A user loading the homepage at `/` will still be downloading the loaders and components for the `/projects` and `/projects/:projectId` routes, even though they don't need them!
-And in cases, the user may not even navigate to those routes and will _never_ need those bundles.
+A user loading the homepage at `/` will still be downloading the loaders and components for the `projects` and `:projectId` routes, even though they don't need them!
+And in the worst case, the user will _never_ need them if they don't navigate to those routes.
 This can't be ideal for our UX.

 ## `React.lazy` to the Rescue?